CLARIAH/clariah-plus/docs/discussion_presentation.md

 ## Proposed specification for simple forwarding of data between webservices

-I [propose a simple solution](https://github.com/CLARIAH/IG-Workflows/issues/6) for forwarding data between webservices in a *heterogenous* authentication environment:
+I [propose a simple solution](https://github.com/CLARIAH/IG-Workflows/issues/6) for forwarding data between webservices in a *heterogeneous* authentication environment:

 ![Webservices forwarding](webservices_forwarding.png)

 **Discussion Point #6**: What do you think about the proposed forwarding mechanism?
 And about the focus on such interoperability issues in general?
+Are there other proposals at this stage?

 ## Discussion

 * **Discussion Point #1**: What aims do we prioritise in CLARIAH, with respect to workflows?
-* **Discussion Point #2**: I advocate a bottom-up focus; focus on interoperability in the tools rather than on the workflow management side.
+* **Discussion Point #2**: I advocate a bottom-up focus; focus on interoperability in the tools first and foremost, and on the workflow management side afterwards.
 * **Discussion Point #3**: What other workflow solutions are in use?
 What do we think about the existing initiatives?
 * **Discussion Point #4**: What does it mean to develop an infrastructure with respect to workflows?
 I don't think we should force any particular workflow management solution, nor set up one centralised platform.
 * **Discussion Point #5**: What tools/services need to be connected?
 What use cases are there for the connections?
 * **Discussion Point #6**: What do you think about the proposed forwarding mechanism?
 And about the focus on such interoperability issues in general?
+Are there other proposals at this stage?